pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "People with wisdom know that it is important to correct their own mistakes, while people without wisdom find it necessary to point out the mistakes of others."
 --Bawa Muhaiyaddeen

+"I've had recurring nightmares
+That I was loved for who I am
+And missed the opportunity
+To be a better man"
+--Muse, Hoodoo

 <a class="anchor" id="musk"></a>
 "An engineer is the closest thing to a magician that exists in the real world."